New Big Money Means Upwork Inc. (UPWK) Investors Could Reap Benefit

 Upwork Inc. (UPWK) Insider Activity

-A total of 52 insider transactions have happened at Upwork Inc. (UPWK) in the last six months, with sales accounting for 16 and purchases happening 36 times.
-The most recent transaction is an insider sale by Brown Hayden, the company’s President & CEO.
-SEC filings show that Brown Hayden sold 8,467 shares of the company’s common stock on Nov 21 at a price of $12.06 per share for a total of $0.1 million.
-Following the sale, the insider now owns 0.88 million shares.
+A total of 49 insider transactions have happened at Upwork Inc. (UPWK) in the last six months, with sales accounting for 15 and purchases happening 34 times.
+The most recent transaction is an insider sale by Marie Olivier, the company’s Chief Accounting Officer.
+SEC filings show that Marie Olivier sold 968 shares of the company’s common stock on Dec 19 at a price of $10.71 per share for a total of $10370.0.
+Following the sale, the insider now owns 9894.0 shares.

-Upwork Inc. disclosed in a document filed with the SEC on Nov 21 that Gilpin Eric (Chief Sales Officer) sold a total of 7,179 shares of the company’s common stock.
-The trade occurred on Nov 21 and was made at $12.06 per share for $86614.0.
-Following the transaction, the insider now directly holds 39238.0 shares of the UPWK stock.
+Upwork Inc. disclosed in a document filed with the SEC on Dec 19 that Marie Olivier (Chief Accounting Officer) sold a total of 968 shares of the company’s common stock.
+The trade occurred on Dec 19 and was made at $10.71 per share for $10370.0.
+Following the transaction, the insider now directly holds 9894.0 shares of the UPWK stock.

 Upwork Inc. (UPWK): Who are the competitors?